-After you have submitted an application for accreditation, you should read the Hire and Drive Passenger Service Operator Accreditation Manual, which will outline the systems and procedures you must put in place to comply with the Accreditation Standards.
+Before you submit an application for accreditation, you should read the Hire and Drive Passenger Service Operator Accreditation Manual, which will outline the systems and procedures you must put in place to comply with the Accreditation Standards.

 Step 2.
 Obtain a National Police Certificate